MEAT-EATING AND YOUR HEALTH

 COOKED VERSUS RAW MEAT

 A few health authorities recommend eating raw meat.
-I do not agree with this.
-Cooking destroys harmful bacteria, parasites and other things in meats.
+We do not agree with this.
+Light cooking destroys harmful bacteria, parasites and other things in meats.
+It also makes the meat more yang, which is also very beneficial.
+For instructions on how to cook meat properly, which is very important, read Cooking.

 2. Always chew meat thoroughly.

-Meat mixed with other proteins, grains, cheese, milk or fruit are not good food combinations and will often cause gas, bloating and stomach discomfort.
+4. Always eat meat in simple food combinations.
+An excellent combination is meat with cooked vegetables.
+Do not mix meat with other proteins such as cheese or fish, or with milk or fruit.
+These are not good food combinations and will often cause gas, bloating and stomach discomfort.

 WHAT ABOUT BEEF JERKY AND OTHER MEAT JERKY?

-Beef and other types of meat jerky are excellent snack foods, provided they are not loaded up with sugar and too many preservatives.
-Even if they have a few preservatives, they are still quite good snacks – much better than nuts, seeds, granola, trail mix or other raw grains, for example.
+Beef and other types of meat jerky are okay as occasional snack foods.
+It is a better snack than nuts, seeds, fruit, dried fruit, granola, trail mix or other raw grains, for example.

 WHAT ABOUT PORK, HAM AND BACON?